iamsahebgiri/add-readme/README.md

 ## 📚️ Roadmaps

 - [ ] Allow user to define their own template
-- [ ] Allow -y flag to bypass prompt
+- [ ] Select from a list of available templates

 ## ‎‍💻 Authors